dotneko/omg/README.md

 Transactions functions are listed under `tx` command:

 ```
   delegate            Delegate tokens from account to validator
-  restake            Restake rewards for account to validator
+  restake             Withdraw rewards and restake to validator
   send                Send tokens from an account to another account/address
+  withdraw-commission Withdraw commissions and rewards for validator
   withdraw-rewards    Withdraw all rewards for account
 ```

 All transactions assume that the account `name` in the address book matches the name of the user's key in the keyring, and will fail if the onomyd cannot find the key in the keyring.